 Mark di Suvero

-Mark di Suvero receives the Heinz Award in the Arts and Humanities for his sweeping contributions to America's cultural landscape through a daring body of sculpture and an enduring commitment to broaden public venues for the visual arts.
+Mark di Suvero received the 11th Heinz Award in the Arts and Humanities for his sweeping contributions to America’s cultural landscape through a daring body of sculpture and an enduring commitment to broaden public venues for the visual arts.

 A prolific and intrepid sculptor, Mr. di Suvero's bold, dynamic works have punctuated landscapes and urban environments for close to a half-century.
 His arresting pieces have consistently drawn critical acclaim, confronting audiences with audacious colors and shapes and mesmerizing even the casual passer-by with subtle energy and intricate proportion.

-Born Marco Polo di Suvero in Shanghai, China where his father was stationed as a naval attache for the Italian government, Mr. di Suvero's family came to San Francisco when he was seven.
+Born Marco Polo di Suvero in Shanghai, China, where his father was stationed as a naval attaché for the Italian government, Mr. di Suvero and his family came to San Francisco when he was seven.
 Years later, as a student at the University of California, Santa Barbara, his work as a sculptor began to flourish.
-After transferring to Berkeley, he graduated in 1957 with a degree in philosophy.
+After transferring to Berkeley, he graduated with a degree in philosophy.

 A self-trained welder and licensed crane operator for more than 30 years, Mr. di Suvero has overcome both personal and professional challenges.
 In 1960, while preparing for his first solo exhibition, he was critically injured at his part-time construction job, breaking his back, which kept him off his feet for two years.
 But the accident was not enough to forestall his artistic development, nor his sheer will to build.
 With an iron apron covering his lap, he created sculptures that combined wood and steel, mastering a welding technique that he would later employ in his larger pieces.